maciejpirog/corbusier/README.md

 ## Notes

-- Not much of a set: only one theme is present at the moment, the light version is under development.
-The dark theme is at a very early stage of development.
+- Not much of a set: only one theme is present at the moment: the dark version is at a rather early stage of development, while the light version is not ready for its debut yet.

 - The colours in Le Corbusier's original palette were not designed to be used in this way, but it is only an experiment.
 The colours turn out a bit darkish and gloomy, esp. in modes with few builtins (e.g., Haskell).